 - Simplifying our financial arrangements, including closing our Cayman Islands subsidiaries in August 2018. - Continuing with our open data approach, for example by being one of the first to publish an ethnic pay gap report.
-We have committed to being open by default by 2020 and have already published large amounts of new data in partnership with the Open Data Institute and Data Mill North.

-- Launching a consultation to help shape a new openness and transparency policy for the company. - Complying with the GRI Core Standard to ensure we disclose on a range of issues important to all our stakeholders. - Continuing to embed our new social value committee with the duty to govern the company's continued focus on best serving Yorkshire.
+We have committed to being open by default by 2020 and have already published large amounts of new data in partnership with the Open Data Institute and Data Mill North. - Complying with the GRI Core Standard to ensure we disclose on a range of issues important to all our stakeholders. - Continuing to embed our new social value committee with the duty to govern the company's continued focus on best serving Yorkshire.